 There was a victory parade in Boston, but the celebration wasn’t limited to a baseball trophy.
 Two million people lined the streets of Boston and joined the Red Sox to celebrate triumph not just over the Cardinals, but over evil as well.
 The parade stopped on Boylston Street between Exeter and Dartmouth streets.
 There, Jonny Gomes and Jarrod Saltlamacchia took the World Series trophy and sat it down on the finish line of the Boston Marathon, where seven months earlier terror had prevailed—but only temporarily.
 The Red Sox players hoisted the “617 Strong” jerseys above the trophy, and the surrounding crowd, lined 15 deep along the street, joined with the players in a singing of God Bless America.

-It was the perfect moment of closure.
+It was a perfect moment of closure.

 Back to 2012: A Giant October Surprise The San Francisco Giants make it two world titles in three years after surviving a season full of injuries, challenges and handicaps.